mattmakai/fullstackpython.com/source/content/pages/07-web-development/22-javascript.markdown

 title: JavaScript
 category: page
 slug: javascript
-sortorder: 0717
+sortorder: 0722
 toc: False
 sidebartitle: JavaScript
 meta: Learn about JavaScript and MVC frameworks for web applications on Full Stack Python.

 # JavaScript
-JavaScript is a small scripting programming language embedded in web browsers to enable dynamic content and interaction.
+JavaScript is a scripting programming language interpretted by web browsers that enables dynamic content and interactions in web applications.

 ## Why is JavaScript necessary?